hooreique/hoomod-plugin-vim/README.md

-Hoomod is simply a mod for vim, but almost every default behavior were changed.
+Hoomod is simply a mod for vim, but almost every default behavior were changed. and it is based on Colemak layout, not Qwerty.

 Using Hoomod, you can use vim more intuitively.
 It uses keys not word oriented but finger oriented.